hannutt/FinancialApp/README.md

 SAVE = Saves the contents of the application's text box to the MongoDB cloud database used by the application

+DATA STORAGE OPTIONS

+All data retrieved from the APIs can be stored in a cloud-based Mongo NoSQL database or in a local csv file.
+The user can choose which method to use.
+When using the database option, the application connects to the Mongo Cloud atlas using the MongoClient and ServerAPI classes.
+In the CSV file option, the application uses Panda Dataframe methods to save the data to the file.
+When using the csv saving method, the application uses the customTkinter file dialog, where the user can choose the file name and the location where the file is saved.

 STOCK & CRYPTO CURRENCY INFORMATION SEARCH

 Stock/crypto information is searched using the stock's or crypto trading ID.
 For example, information on the Apple stock